 - The home inspection will look at the electrical system, plumbing, structure, roof, and general condition of the property.
 It will also assess any necessary repairs.
 Pest inspections look for termite damage and any other type of infestation that would reduce the value of the property or require extermination.

 - The bank’s primary concern with these inspections is that they’ll be able to get their money back out of the property should the buyer fail to make the mortgage payments.

 - Title Search.
 Do the sellers even own the house?
 Are the property taxes paid up?
 Are there any other liens against the property?
-A title search will make sure there are no clouds on the title.
+According to legal experts such as attorneys, a title search will make sure there are no clouds on the title.

 - Basically, the title search ensures that there are no creditors with any claims against the home and that the seller actually has the right to sell the house.
 It also looks for any other people that might have an ownership claim on the property.